-From that table, the following multiple linear regression equations can be arranged: Y = 2.961 + 0.804 X1 + 0.711 X2 + e
+From that table, the following multiple linear regression equations can be arranged: Y = 2.961 + 0.804 X1 + 0.711 X2 + e b.

-- a.
-The constant (α) of 2.961 means that by assuming all independent variables are equal to 0, then the decision to make a purchase at PGS (Y) is 2.961. - b.
 The price variable regression coefficient (b1) of 0.804 means that for every one percent price change, the decision to make a purchase at PGS will increase by 0.804 percent.
-In this case other factors that influence the decision to make a purchase at PGS are considered permanent. - c.
+In this case other factors that influence the decision to make a purchase at PGS are considered permanent.

+c.
 The regression coefficient of product diversity variable (b2) of 0.711 means that every change in one percent of product diversity, the decision to make purchases at PGS will increase by 0.711 percent, other factors that influence the decision to make purchases at PGS are considered permanent.